cowprotocol/docs/docs/cow-protocol/reference/contracts/core/settlement.md

 :::caution

 Allowing interactions by solvers, creates the possibility of malicious solvers that can steal funds from the settlement contract.
-This is why the Protocol only allows interactions to be executed by whitelisted solvers, and requires that the solver post a bond to the Protocol before it can be whitelisted.
+This is why the Protocol only allows interactions to be executed by allow-listed solvers, and requires that the solver post a bond to the Protocol before it can be allowed.

 :::